⚠️ AUG 27, 2023 – IMPORTANT UPDATE ON THE FIRES IN MAUI!

 The most important thing you can do to ensure an amazing vacation in Maui is to spend a little time creating your ideal itinerary.

-Crafting your itinerary involves more research and thoughtfulness than we can pack into this guide.
+Crafting your itinerary involves more research and thoughtfulness than I can pack into this section.
+Instead, I have written two comprehensive guides on planning the perfect Maui itinerary which you can find here:

-Once you have your flights booked and have created your ideal itinerary, you will want to begin booking the tours and activities that require them.
+Once you have booked your flights and crafted your ideal itinerary, you will want to begin booking whichever tours and activities you are interested in.

-Additionally, some popular beaches and areas require permits!
-The most important to get a jump on if you wish to visit are Haleakala sunrise visits and Waianapanapa State Park, home to the famous Maui Black Sand Beach.
+Additionally, some popular beaches and activities require permits even if you do not need to visit by tour!
+The most important to reserve ahead of time are Haleakala sunrise visits and Waianapanapa State Park permits (home to the famous Maui Black Sand Beach).

 - Molokini Crater Snorkel Tour